angular/material-start/README.md

 npm install
 ```

-You should find that you have one new folder in your project.
+You should find that you have one new folder in your project:

-* `node_modules` - contains the npm packages for the tools we need
+ - `node_modules` - contains the npm packages for the tools we need

 ## Directory Layout